 Strong winds are experienced inside the Gaol.
 As the site is exposed to rain, puddles do form on areas with concrete surfaces.
 While no sculptures will be located in areas known to collect water, works situated outdoors must be impervious to rain, strong winds and direct sunshine.
 While visitors are reminded not touch exhibits, consideration should also be given to public interaction on a large scale and inquisitive children.

 Physical entry of works into the Gaol must pass through the main gate, which has a maximum height of 3.3m and is 2.9m wide.
 Please consider how the sculpture is to be transported from your vehicle to the site.
 The Goal carpark is only 100m from the furthest part of the Gaol precinct and surfaces are generally flat, although some terrain is undulating and Gaol cell doors are fairly narrow.

-Entries for the exhibition close at 5pm on Friday 14th June 2019.
+Entries for the Gaol Exhibition and the Escapee Trial close on 30th June 2019.

 Multiple entries will be accepted from an artist.
 Each artwork must be presented as a separate entry.

 Entrants will be notified by Friday 5th July 2019, whether or not their work/s have been selected for the exhibition.
 The selection panel comprises of the SITG committee, who will view all images and curate the exhibition from all entries received.

 No more than ½ A4 description of each work.

 Detailed photographs or drawings

 Price (unless the work is not for sale – please indicate)